 The aftermath of a real-life tragedy turns the lives of three women upside-down in this French period series.

 In 1897, at the Bazar de la Charité, an annual charity event organized by the French Catholic aristocracy in Paris, there was a fire.
 A big one.
-It killed over a hundred people, many of them aristocratic women, and forms the basis for Le Bazar de la Charité (Netflix), a new eight-episode historical series which chronicles the lives of three women, Alice de Jeansin (Camille Lou), her maid Rose (Julie de Bona), and Adrienne de Lenverpré (Audrey Fleurot), whose lives are upended in the aftermath of the tragedy.
+It killed over a hundred people, many of them aristocratic women, and forms the basis for The Bonfire of Destiny (Netflix), a new eight-episode historical series which chronicles the lives of three women, Alice de Jeansin (Camille Lou), her maid Rose (Julie de Bona), and Adrienne de Lenverpré (Audrey Fleurot), whose lives are upended in the aftermath of the tragedy.